xinlingl/Optimize-Machine-Learning-to-Find-Transcription-Factor-Binding-Sites/README.md

 Please read README.pdf to get an idea on how to run our program.

-Project report.pdf contains the performance of each model and the results of comparions.
+710 project report.pdf contains the performance of each model and the results of comparions.

 <br />